RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 5. **Set dwc_otg.speed=1 in /boot/config.txt:** May help if controller is being glitchy.
 6. **Remove dwc_otg.speed=1 from /boot/config.txt:** Removes the config.

-**Note** that if you have wireless controllers you will need a wireless receiver plugged into your raspberry pi (Official Microsoft xbox360 receiver, or knock offs like zettaguard also work), then to connect:
+**Note** that if you have wireless controllers you will need a wireless receiver plugged into your raspberry pi (Official Microsoft xbox360 receiver, or knock offs like zettaguard, VicTsing also work), then to connect:

 - press the button on the receiver
 - then press the tiny wireless button on the top of the controller